The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

-Available year round, the peak season for snow peas is November to March.
+Available year-round, the peak season for snow peas is spring through the early summer months.

 Restaurants currently purchasing this product as an ingredient for their menu.